kyo1988/Kyo.github.io/_posts/2021-06-03-derivation-of-black-scholes-pde-and-its-analytical-solution-by-arbitrage-pricing-theory.md

 =rX(t)dt+\Delta(t)( \alpha -r )S(t)dt+\Delta(t)\sigma S(t)dW(t)．
 \end{eqnarray}

-Here, the three terms appearing in the small change in portfolio value $dX(t)$\eqref{portDiff2} expanded by the given stock price of the stochastic differential equation \eqref{stockPrice} can be interpreted as follows.
+Here, the three terms appearing in the small change $dX(t) in portfolio value $\eqref{portDiff2} expanded by the given stock price of the stochastic differential equation \eqref{stockPrice} can be interpreted as follows.

 * $rX(t)dt$: A term that reflects the profit from the expected rate of return of the portfolio $r$
 * $\Delta(t)( \alpha -r )S(t)dt$: A term that reflects the risk premium on equity investments $\alpha-r$